NonequilibriumDynamics/KadanoffBaym.jl/README.md

 ## Examples

-Various examples of the algorithm in action are found in the [examples](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/tree/master/example) folder
+Various examples of the algorithm in action are found in the [examples](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/tree/master/examples) folder

 ## Scalability

 For now, KadanoffBaym.jl is restricted to run on a single machine, for which the maximum number of threads available will be used.
-You can set this number by running julia with the `thread` flag
+You can set this number by running Julia with the `thread` [flag](https://docs.julialang.org/en/v1/manual/multi-threading/#man-multithreading)
 ```
-julia -t 4
+julia -t auto
 ```

 ## Contributing

-This is meant to be a community project and all contributions and [issues](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/issues), [PRs](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/pulls) and [discussions](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/discussions) are encouraged.
+This is meant to be a community project and all contributions, via [issues](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/issues), [PRs](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/pulls) and [discussions](https://github.com/NonequilibriumDynamics/KadanoffBaym.jl/discussions) are encouraged and greatly appreciated.

 ## Citing